 This pattern is well suited to systems where the bot implementation is behind a firewall.
-Instead of Hangouts Chat attempting to traverse the firewall, part of the implementation is an event subscriber and "pulls" the messages from the Pub/Sub topic.
+Instead of Google Chat attempting to traverse the firewall, part of the implementation is an event subscriber and "pulls" the messages from the Pub/Sub topic.

 Note that there is no mechanism for responding through the Pub/Sub mechanism.
 The bot must respond asynchronously in the same way as the async HTTP pattern.